This Indicator has Predicted Recessions for Over 700 Years

 As a trader by profession & an economic enthusiast at heart, one of the qualities you inculcate over time is that of Pattern Recognition.
 While I have written regarding a certain upcoming economic crisis on a global scale earlier, and also have been preparing for the same for quite some time, I am to let you know of my most favorite indicators to forecast an economic bust.
 This is a 700-year old pattern.

-During the 1300’s, the Lincoln Cathedral Spire completed construction in England that became the then tallest structure in the world.
-This was soon followed by the a severe economic crisis across Europe, which included the English King defaulting on his debts.
+During the 1300s, the Lincoln Cathedral Spire completed construction in England that became the then tallest structure in the world.
+This was soon followed by the severe economic crisis across Europe, which included the English King defaulting on his debts.
 This was also termed as “The First International Debt Crisis” by many renowned historians.
 Fittingly, the Spire would collapse several times, before people stopped bothering to rebuild after Collapse #4.

 Around 1797, England’s Ditherington Flax Mill was built.
 It hence became the tallest building in the world.
 It is referred to as the World’s First Skyscraper.
-Simultaneously, the Panic of 1796–97 hit both Britain and United States.
-It was the bursting of a huge real estate bubble and credit crisis (sound familiar?).
+Simultaneously, the Panic of 1796–97 hit both Britain and the United States.
+It was the bursting of a huge real estate bubble and a credit crisis (sound familiar?).

 In the early 1870s, construction of NYC’s Equitable Life Building was completed.
 It was the first skyscraper to feature passenger lifts in the world.
 This became the new tallest building in the world.
 Its construction coincided with the Long Depression of 1873 which ravaged Europe and North America for 5 years.

 In 1890, the New York World Building became the tallest building in the world.
 This occurred the same year as the Economic Panic of 1890, which was the 19th century’s most famous Sovereign Debt Crisis.